Most recent additions to this page:

 A national organization of state leaders that represents the interests of young children with disabilities, ages 3 through 5.

-The ECTA Center has collected a list of links to State Part B Regulations and other policy documents (statutes, procedures, guidance materials)on the states' Web sites for implementing Part B ofIDEA.
+The ECTA Center has collected a list of links to State Part B Regulations and other policy documents (statutes, procedures, guidance materials)on the states' Web sites for implementing Part B of IDEA.
 If your state has similar resources available online, please contact Sue Goode (firstname.lastname@example.org) to add them to our list.

-Pre-Elementary Education Longitudinal Study (PEELS), funded by the National Center for Special Education Research in the U.S. Department of Education's Institute of Education Sciences, examined the characteristics of children receiving preschool special education, the services they receive, their transitions across educational levels, and their performance over time on assessments of academic and adaptive skills.
+Pre-Elementary Education Longitudinal Study (PEELS), funded by the U.S. Department of Education, Institute of Education Sciences, National Center for Special Education Research.
+This study examined the characteristics of children receiving preschool special education, the services they receive, their transitions across educational levels, and their performance over time on assessments of academic and adaptive skills.
 PEELS followed a nationally representative sample of 3,104 children with

 disabilities who were 3 through 5 years of age in 2003-04.
 Data collection began in fall 2003 and was repeated in winter 2005, 2006, 2007, and 2009.
-View list of PEELS reports.